Martin McCluskey

-Martin James McCluskey is a Scottish Labour Party politician serving as the Member of Parliament for Inverclyde and Renfrewshire West since the 2024 general election.
+Martin James McCluskey (born 25 February 1986) is a Scottish Labour Party politician serving as the Member of Parliament for Inverclyde and Renfrewshire West since the 2024 general election.
 He was promoted to Assistant Whip on 18 July 2024.
-On 7 September 2025 McCluskey was promoted again to be Parliamentary Under-Secretary of State in the Department for Energy Security and Net Zero.
+On 7 September 2025 McCluskey was promoted again to be Parliamentary Under-Secretary of State for Energy Consumers in the Department for Energy Security and Net Zero.

 Background

 McCluskey was born and brought up in Greenock and was educated at St Patrick's Primary, Greenock, St Aloysius' College, Glasgow and the University of Oxford.

+From 2008 to 2010 he was an adviser to the Chair and Chief Executive of the Equality and Human Rights Commission, working on the team that delivered the Equality Act 2010, and from 2010 to 2012 worked for development charity VSO UK.

+McCluskey returned to Scottish politics in 2012, working as the Shadow Cabinet’s Scotland adviser from 2012 to 2015, as an adviser to Ian Murray MP from 2015 to 2016 and then as Political Director of the Scottish Labour Party from 2016 to 2017.
+In 2017, he set up his own market research business, Kempock & Co.

 He was elected as a councillor for Inverclyde Council (Inverclyde West ward) in 2022.
 Following his election as a Member of Parliament, he has resigned from his seat on Inverclyde Council.

-He is a member of the Fabian Society's executive committee.
+In July 2026, McCluskey attended the International Energy Agency global conference on energy efficiency in Canada as Head of the UK delegation.

 Personal life

 McCluskey lives in Gourock with his husband.
 He became Inverclyde Council's first councillor who came out as gay.
 The couple were married on 9 November 2024.